davidmutinda/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-Tasks using python to solve problems.
+Solving tasks using Python and Javascript.